marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

 Add any scopes you're interested in, they won't be relevant to the basic integration but you'll need to make sure the scopes you set in the provider are a subset of the selected scopes in the app.

-The one change that is **required ** is configuring your redirect URIs.
+The one change that is **required** is configuring your redirect URIs.
 If you are using the config above then the url for local development would look something like: `http://localhost:3000/api/auth/callback/cloudentity`.

 ## Next Provider Setup

 There's lots of potential configuration here.
-If you read the docs and you know oauth well, it would be a breeze.
+If you read the docs and you know OAuth well, it would be a breeze.
 I went with the less efficient approach of diving in head first.
 Fortunately for you, I hit a lot of problems and now, after lots of poking around in node modules with the debugger, I have a decent understanding.
 There are a few things that are obvious in retrospect but I knew just enough to be dangerous and fell for all the traps!

 Start with OIDC!
 The "OIDC DISCOVERY" url from the portal and `wellKnown` configuration in the provider match up nicely and do all of the work for you.
 This is where I started too but various errors caused me to revert to configuring each url and then to customising the request for them too, all ended up being unnecessary.

 The overall flow is, in retrospect, simple:

 1. App redirects to the `oauth2/authorize` passing the required payload in query params.
-1. Cloud Entity asks the user to log in using one of the options configured (commonly email/password)
+1. Cloudentity asks the user to log in using one of the options configured (commonly email/password)
 1. On successful authentication CE redirects back your app, to the redirect url you provided, with a code
-1. We POST that code back to cloud entity `oauth2/token` from the server side to CE and get a JWT back.
+1. We POST that code back to Cloudentity `oauth2/token` from the server side to CE and get a JWT back.

 ### My Learnings
-- By default Next Auth uses basic auth (e.g. Authorization: base64(username:password)) when it sends the code to request a token.
+- By default NextAuth uses basic auth (e.g. Authorization: base64(username:password)) when it sends the code to request a token.
 I thought this was a mismatch in what each offered and ended up implementing a custom token request like so:

 ```
 token: {